 A better treatment involves adding foot drop exercises to your regimen.
 This will help retrain your brain and improve movement in your foot long-term.

-It often works best to use a combination approach of using an AFO whenever you’re moving about your day; and also practice foot drop exercises daily to help address the root problem too.
+It often works best to use a combination approach of using an AFO whenever you’re moving about your day; and also practicing foot drop exercises daily to help address the root problem too.
+Your physical therapist should be guiding you on how to treat your foot drop appropriately to maximize recovery and increase safety.

 4. Try therapist-approved home therapy equipment